morgandival/till-counter/README.md

 **Tech used:** React, TypeScript

+Calculators are nice, but what happens if you make a mistake?
+You have to start all over again!

-This app is built in React and TypeScript to help me add up all of my dollarydoos!
-It uses React states to save the values entered and maintains a running total at the bottom.
+So I built this app to help me count up all of my dollarydoos!

+It uses React states to keep track of the values entered, display a count of each denomination, and maintains a running total at the bottom.

 ## Upgrades:

+- [x] Denomination counts based on amounts entered
 - [x] Separation of denomination fields into their own child components
-- [ ] Better handling of invalid values
+- [x] Better handling and display of invalid values
+- [ ] Alternative currencies???

 ## Lessons Learned:

 React states are tricky, but it is good to keep in mind that changing the state doesn't force a re-render of the components.

-Also, passing props between parent and child components is not as difficult as it looks.
+Also, passing props between parent and child components is not as difficult as it looks, so long as the types match up.

+It is a good idea to keep in mind when dealing with currency to work with integers and divide when necessary